 Fishery services: standing biomass, biomass turnover, and nutrient production

 Species-level differences in growth rates and nutrient concentrations (Fig. 1) may not necessarily scale up to influence assemblage-level nutrient production, which is also governed by species’ relative abundances.
 Next, we estimated standing biomass (kg ha-1), biomass turnover (productivity, kg ha-1 day-1, divided by standing biomass, %), and nutrient production (mass of nutrients assimilated in fish tissue day-1 ha-1) by the reef fish assemblage at 333 sites in Belize, Fiji, Madagascar, and the Solomon Islands.
 Reefs supported a range of biomass levels (9 kg ha-1 in Madagascar to 5,937 kg ha-1 in Fiji, Fig. 2b), and biomass production generally increased with fishable biomass (Fig. S2).
 Biomass turnover, however, was highly variable along the biomass gradient (1-41%), while reefs in Fiji and the Solomon Islands had the highest nutrient productivity (at ~2,000 kg ha-1 of fish biomass), particularly minerals (calcium, iron, selenium, zinc) (Fig. S2).
 These fishery services were provided by different fish trophic groups, with herbivorous and detritivorous fishes dominating nutrient production (mean = 34% across all six nutrients, ranging from 18-50%).
 Mobile invertivores were the second highest nutrient producer, with an average of 22% of the production across all nutrients, and accounted for more vitamin A production (35%) than herbivore/detritivores (18%) (Fig. 2a).
-Other trophic groups had lower contributions to nutrient production, contributing an average 16% (planktivore), 13% (piscivore) and 10% (omnivore).
+Other trophic groups had lower contributions to nutrient production, contributing a mean 16% (planktivore), 13% (piscivore) and 10% (omnivore).

 Herbivores and mobile invertivores were therefore the largest contributors to fishery services, accounting for an average 56% of standing biomass and biomass turnover, and 40-69% of nutrient production (Fig. 2c).
 However, trophic group contributions varied between countries.
 For example, piscivores were the largest contributors to standing biomass and omega-3 and vitamin A production in Belize, whereas planktivores dominated biomass turnover and production of most nutrients in Solomon Islands (Fig. 2c).
 Zinc production was dominated by herbivores in all countries, likely because this nutrient is more concentrated in low-trophic species.